Turtle-Arena/turtle-arena-archive/README.txt

 Turtle Arena source directories setup

-base (or base/assets*.pk3) - Game data used to run the engine base-src - Source files for the game data that are not used by the engine engine - Modified version of ioquake3 extras/radiant-config - GtkRadiant 1.5.0 / NetRadiant config extras/wminput - Config for using wiimote with Turtle Arena (Linux only)
+base (or base/assets*.pk3) - Game data used to run the engine base-src - Source files for the game data engine - Modified version of Spearmint (based on ioquake3) extras/radiant-config - GtkRadiant 1.5.0 / NetRadiant config extras/wminput - Config for using wiimote with Turtle Arena (Linux only)